Dorothea Puente: Victims

 On November 29, 1987, Brenda Trujillo sent a letter to the Social Security office in Sacramento, accusing Puente of stealing her Social Security checks, totalling $3,500.
-Trujillo had met Puente in the Sacramento County Jail in 1982, and the two had later been cell mates.
+Trujillo had met Puente in the Sacramento County Jail in 1982, and the two had later been cellmates.
 After Trujillo's release, she had moved into Puente's boarding house, where Puente had helped her apply for Social Security benefits.
 Trujillo claimed that Puente had drugged her and called her parole officer, resulting in her parole being revoked, this preventing her from receiving the checks.